eirtscience/pyunitgen/README.md

 ## `How it works`
 ---

-  `Pyunitgen` allows you to tell him, what type data need to be generate for your unittest using `apiDoc` docstring annotation plus some of it's own annotation.
+  `pyunitgen` allows you to describe the type of data you need to be generate for your `unittest` using a docstring annotation.

 ## `Installation Guide`
 ---